-Sending a simple thank-you note might be the easiest way to do it, but it is not the most efficient.
-Such messages are usually close-ended, and close-ended messages cannot lead to conversation (which is essential for conversions).
+Sending a simple thank you note might be the easiest way to do it, but it is not the most efficient.
+Such messages are usually closed-ended, and closed-ended messages cannot lead to meaningful conversation and engagement (which is essential for conversions).

 You need to draw them in and show them who you really are, right from the word go.

 In this post, we will discuss 9 different welcome email examples out there.
-Use them as inspiration to create your own welcome email template that you can set up with marketing automation to help you initiate engagement and build trust.
+Use them as inspiration to create your own welcome email template that you can set up with marketing automation to help you initiate engagement and build trust with your new customers.

 1. The self-introduction welcome email

 Unless you are a well-known brand, you can use the welcome message to introduce your business to new subscribers.

 Start by welcoming them to the family.
 Introduce your business and show them the perks of being connected to your business.

 Just a word of caution: Creating an introduction email doesn’t mean focusing entirely on your business.

 It’s not about you or your business.
 It’s about them.

 The best way to connect with your customers is to look at your business through their eyes.
 Talk about your business, but focus on what’s in it for them.